hulufei/diary.nvim/README.md

 ## Installation

-To install the plugin using [lazy.nvim](https://github.com/folke/lazy.nvim), add the following configuration to your `init.lua` or `init.vim`:
+To install the plugin using [lazy.nvim](https://github.com/folke/lazy.nvim), add the following configuration to your `init.lua`:

 ```lua
 {